rayes0/blog/content/about.md

 The design of this site is based on a variety of sources.
 CSS libraries like [Tufte CSS](https://github.com/edwardtufte/tufte-css) and [LaTeX.css](https://github.com/vincentdoerig/latex-css) played a large role.
 Many elements (not only related to the design), were taken from the aforementioned [gwern.net](https://www.gwern.net/).
 The theme is written in HTML and SCSS only (no JS).
 This is mainly because this site is primarily text-based and I didn't want to focus too much on the theme.
 Plus a lot of privacy centric users have JS disabled most of the time anyway.
 The font used is [ET-Book](https://github.com/edwardtufte/et-book), a very nice bembo-style font used by the famous Edward Tufte.
 If your browser doesn't allow remote fonts, it will fall back to other common serif fonts before using your system generic one.

-{{<tex "\LaTeX">}} rendering is done without JS by using static SVG images created with `dvisvgm`.
+LaTeX rendering is done without JS by using static SVG images created with `dvisvgm`.
 There are various advantages to this, including that I am not limited by the feature set supported by eg, MathJax or KaTeX.
 In particular, I can generate images using any TeX package installed on my system.
 The disadvantages are that we lose responsiveness, which shouldn't be too much of an issue.
 I used to use static SVG images from [CodeCogs](https://latex.codecogs.com/eqneditor/editor.php), which wasn't ideal because it created extra external requests (a LOT of them).

 Some possible features I would like to implement in the future, while still being usable without JS: